Head of Youth Services

 Kenosha Public Library

-Anne's role at the Kenosha Public Library in Kenosha, Wis. is two-fold.
+Anne's role at the Kenosha Public Library in Kenosha, WI, is two-fold.
 She manages all public service functions including Outreach, Youth Services, Adult and Digital Services, and Circulation Departments.
 She is also responsible for ensuring continuous improvements in patrons' experiences in our four branches, the bookmobile, and anywhere in the community that our services and programs are enjoyed.
 Anne has experience working in public, academic, K–12, and special library settings.
 Partnering with community businesses, governmental agencies, and not-for-profits to create experiences and opportunities never before imagined is Anne's library passion.

 Fort Vancouver Regional Library Washougal Community Library

 Rachael Ries has worked as the Branch Manager of the Washougal Community Library since December 2015.
 Prior to this position, Rachael served as a Reference Librarian, Supervisor and Library Assistant all within the Fort Vancouver Regional Library District.
 Rachael is passionate about working with youth and making the library a focal point in the community.
 She holds a Master’s of Library and Information Science degree from the University of Washington and Bachelor’s in Sociology degree from Western Washington University.
 Rachael is currently involved with helping build a new library in her community.